Real Santa Barbara

-Real Santa Barbara was a former soccer team.
+Real Santa Barbara was a soccer team.
 The name real, meaning royal, came from Spanish teams (as in Real Madrid), just like current MLS club Real Salt Lake.
 The club played in the city of Santa Barbara, California.
 It was active for the 1989 season in the Western Soccer League and the 1990 season in the American Professional Soccer League.